UKFELs/Puffin/README.md

     chicane modelling (with proper diffraction of the radiation field) are now included.
   - Now uses FFTW v3.3 onwards.
 FFTW 2.1.5 support removed.
+  - Supplying the radiation seed file is now optional.

 1.5.1:
   - Added use of inner mesh to the parallel model to reduce communication between MPI nodes.